Widow and mother of late MLB pitcher Tyler Skaggs speak out against fentanyl

 and help lawmakers craft legislation to combat the epidemic.

-Read the full article on the Washington Post web site (subscription may be required).
+Read the full article on the Washington Times web site.